zeroasiccorp/umi/README.md

 1. A transaction occurs on every rising clock edge in which READY and VALID are both asserted.
 2. Once VALID is asserted, it must not be de-asserted until a transaction completes.
+3. While VALID is asserted, the packet fields (CMD, DSTADDR, SRCADDR, DATA) must remain stable until the transaction completes.
-3. READY, on the other hand, may be de-asserted before a transaction completes.
+4. READY, on the other hand, may be de-asserted before a transaction completes.
-4. The assertion of VALID must not depend on the assertion of READY.
+5. The assertion of VALID must not depend on the assertion of READY.
 In other words, it is not legal for the VALID assertion to wait for the READY assertion.
-5. However, it is legal for the READY assertion to be dependent on the VALID assertion (as long as this dependence is not combinational).
+6. However, it is legal for the READY assertion to be dependent on the VALID assertion (as long as this dependence is not combinational).

 The following examples help illustrate the handhsake protocol.